 “Buddy Thornton, Ahmed Fasson, Old Man George, The Garson Brothers.”

 He knows them all, except for Ahmed Fasson.
 Heading home to research them Baller finally feels like he is doing something.
 Starting with Ahmed he plans to work his way down the list.
 If any one of these spineless pigs have touched his sister, they will die.

 Ahmed owns a small, local bakery on the other side of town.
 His two daughters are both too young to be in school.
 Ahmed was accused of statutory rape at the age of 19.
 Of course he claimed she said she was 18.
 He ended up on the police radar and would never lose that stigma.

 That evening Baller parks down the road from Ahmed’s and walks to the back of his house.
 Ahmed’s house backs onto a woodland and Baller can easily sit in the dark without being seen.
 The family are outside having supper.
 His wife shows no sign of being down-trodden or fear towards him and his children are playing on the grass.
-Baller watches for any sign of violence or inappropriate behaviour towards them.
+Baller watches for any sign of violence or inappropriate behavior towards them.
 There is nothing.
-Baller waits.
+He waits.